-Photograph 214: Phosphate rock sample from Krucible's Korella project
+Photograph 278: Phosphate rock sample from Krucible's Korella project.

-The high grade phosphate ore (Photograph 214) is direct shipping quality and has the potential to be mined at the beginning of the project for 6 years based on 600 000 tpa, whereas the lower grade ore has the potential to be mined for a further 12 years and possibly upgraded by a beneficiation process.
-The phosphate deposit was sold to the Australian New Agribusiness and Chemical Group Limited in January 2014.
-An enriched layer with yttrium contained in the phosphate mineral xenotime (YPO4), is present as an enriched layer overlying the high-grade phosphate (see 'yttrium and rare earth elements' section).
-The Australian New Agribusiness and Chemical Group Ltd has entered into a joint investment cooperation agreement with ZLD International Holdings Limited for development of the Korella deposit and the company has stated that it intends to commence mining sometime in 2015.
+Group Limited in January 2014.
+An enriched layer with yttrium contained in the phosphate mineral xenotime (YPO4), is present as an enriched layer overlying the high-grade phosphate (see 'Yttrium and rare earth elements' section).
+The Australian New Agribusiness and Chemical Group Limited has entered into a joint investment cooperation agreement with ZLD International Holdings Limited for development of the Korella deposit and has commenced trial mining.
+The Australian New Agribusiness and Chemical Group Limited phosphate deposit from August to September 2015.
+10 000 t of high-grade phosphate rock was extracted at an average grade between 32% and 37%.